Resources for Parents & Students

 Students who complete this program will receive a certificate of completion, rather than a degree from the university.

 Shared Ride Transit provider available to-and-from any Walworth County address for any trip purpose.
 DIAL-a-RIDE public transit and specialized transit services are provided by VIP Services, Inc., Elkhorn, and in cooperation with the Wisconsin Department of Transportation.
-Visit our Page
+Visit the Wal-to-Wal Page

 Walworth County Food and Diaper Bank (Food Pantry )